 Individuals, companies, partnerships and trusts are liable to capital gains tax on the disposal of chargeable assets.

-Individuals pay capital gains tax on any gains arising in a tax year at a flat rate of 18% or 28% (depending on the total amount of their taxable income).
+Individuals pay capital gains tax on any gains arising in a tax year at a flat rate of 10% or 20% (10% or 20% for residential properties).

 There is a 10% tax rate for disposals qualifying for Entrepreneur’s Relief.